BlocProtocol/BLOC-wiki/docs/wallets/Using-BLOCWallet.md

 * .wallet file created by the [BLOC Desktop Wallet & Mining Client v2](../Using-BLOCWallet#bloc-desktop-2.0.2)
 * .wallet file created by the previous BLOC Simple Wallet v2
+* Place the .wallet file near BLOCWallet and open it.

 Here's a quick image of BLOCWallet in action after have successfully `open a wallet`: